siwakawa/tiger-compiler/README.md

 # tiger-compiler
 Compiler for the Tiger programming language.
-Implemented in ML
+Based on the book "Modern Compiler Implementation in ML", by Andrew W. Appel

+Final assignment of the subject "Compilers"